tmunongo/tmunongo/README.md

 ## Hi there, I'm Tawanda 👋

-I build software
-- Backend Developer with an interest in distributed systems and high-performance web apps.
+- I'm a backend developer interested in self hosting, distributed systems, and high-performance web apps.
   - My lingos include Rust, PHP, Python, and JS/TS.
 I've been known to write some Go and Java, too.
 - I also write @ [My Blog](https://www.tawandamunongo.dev)
 - in my spare time, I read a lot of cyberpunk fiction and space operas. favs include: Foundation, Hyperion, and Neuromancer.
-I also watch a lot of movies, most sci-fi and old gangster flicks.
+I also watch a lot of movies, mostly sci-fi, comic book movies, and old gangster flicks.
   - I mostly listen to classic rock: Pink Floyd, Metallica, AC/DC, Journey, Meatloaf, and Rush.
-- recently ditched NixOS and hopped back to Fedora
+- currently daily driving Fedora

 ## My Stack